Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation: Related work

+Physics-informed machine learning (ML) can be divided into physics-based losses \cite{chen2020physics, wang2021understanding, wei2020thermodynamic, raissi2019physics} and physics-based models, in which our method fits.
+Physics-based models embed physical layers in their design. \cite{yildiz2019ode2vae} and \cite{linial2021generative} introduced VAEs which latent variables were grounded to physical quantities (such as position and velocity) and governed by Ordinary Differential Equations (ODEs).
+More related to our work, \cite{aragon2020self} and \cite{zerah2024physics} inverse fully physical models using the frameworks of autoencoders and variational autoencoders, respectively, as discussed in section \ref{sec:intro}.
+They demonstrated that decoding the latent space with physical models enforced disentanglement.
+Both methods can be seen as particular instances of physics-integrated VAEs ($\phi$-VAE) introduced by \cite{takeishi2021physics}. $\phi$-VAE is the most closely related methodology to p$^3$VAE.
+Differences between our work and $\phi$-VAEs are discussed in details in section \ref{sec:comparison}.

-Close but outside the scope of hybrid modeling are methods that disentangle the latent space to have semantically meaningful latent variables.
+Close but outside the scope of physics-informed ML are methods that disentangle the latent space to have semantically meaningful latent variables.
 For instance, \cite{kulkarni2015deep} introduced a stochastic gradient variational Bayes training procedure to encourage latent variables of a VAE to fit physical properties (rotations and lighting conditions of 3D rendering of objects).
 Other state-of-the-art disentanglement techniques such as \cite{ding2020guided, rodriguez2021disentanglement, chen2018isolating} can yield interpretable latent spaces, for instance on the MNIST data set \cite{lecun-mnisthandwrittendigit-2010}, where latent variables represent the rotations or the thickness of handwritten digits.
+The seminal work of \cite{locatello2019challenging} on the unsupervised learning of disentangled representations offers a principled perspective on physics-informed ML.
+Theoretical results in \cite{locatello2019challenging} demonstrate that unsupervised disentanglement learning is fundamentally impossible for arbitrary generative models without inductive biases both on the models and on the data.
+This result motivates the integration of prior physical knowledge into generative models.
+In our work, we combine physical prior knowledge with the partial supervision of latent generative factors.